Jeff Stoutland

-Jeff Stoutland (born February 10, 1962) is an American football coach who is the run game coordinator and offensive line coach for the Philadelphia Eagles of the National Football League (NFL).
+Jeff Stoutland (born February 10, 1962) is an American professional football coach who is the run game coordinator and offensive line coach for the Philadelphia Eagles of the National Football League (NFL).
 He served as the interim head football coach for the University of Miami in 2010.

 Playing career

 Stoutland was a four-year letterman and three-year starter at inside linebacker for head coach Kevin Gilbride at Southern Connecticut State, where he earned Little All-America honors as a senior while acting as team captain.
-He graduated in 1984 with a bachelor’s degree in physical education.
+He graduated in 1984 with a bachelor's degree in physical education.

 Coaching career

 Early career

-Stoutland begin his coaching career at his alma mater, Southern Connecticut State, and coached inside linebackers for two seasons.
+Stoutland began his coaching career at his alma mater, Southern Connecticut State, and coached inside linebackers for two seasons.
 He then served as a graduate assistant for Dick MacPherson for two years at Syracuse.
 He then returned to Southern Connecticut where he served as offensive coordinator until 1992.
 Stoutland then coached the offensive line at Cornell and Syracuse, before moving to Michigan State from 2000 until 2006.
 During his tenure at Michigan State, Stoutland helped develop six All-Big Ten selections, and led the Big Ten in fewest sacks allowed.

 Miami

-Stoutland spent the four seasons at Miami as the offensive line coach.
+Stoutland spent the next four seasons at Miami as the offensive line coach.
 In 2010, the Hurricanes led the ACC in total offense and were third in rushing.
 On November 28, 2010, after Miami's head coach Randy Shannon was fired, Stoutland was named interim head coach for the team's bowl game.
-Miami lost 33-17 to Notre Dame in Stoutland's only game as coach.
+Miami lost 33-17 to Notre Dame in Stoutland's only game as head coach.